elidek-themis/datasets/README.md

 | Bias-NLI | 5,712,066 | gender, nationality, race | Net Neutral, Fraction Neutral, Threshold-based |[Link](https://github.com/sunipa/On-Measuring-and-Mitigating-Biased-Inferences-of-Word-Embeddings)| Sunipa Dev et al. [On Measuring and Mitigating Biased Inferences of Word Embeddings](https://arxiv.org/abs/1908.09369).
 2019. arXiv: 1908.09369 [cs.CL].|

 ### Generative Datasets
+Generative Datasets, are used to create new data, that could include biased or unbiased examples, typically by generating a variety of instances that simulate real-world scenarios, often based on existing data.
+These datasets often allow for a more dynamic evaluation since the data can be generated or sampled in different ways, offering more control over the variables involved in bias assessment.

 #### Sentence Completion
+These datasets use text generation tasks to measure biases in model completions.
+Prompts or templates are provided, and the generated output is evaluated for potential social biases.

 | Dataset | Size | Bias Type | Metric | URL | Reference
 | --- | --- | --- | --- | --- | --- |
 | Real Toxicity Prompts | 100,000 | disability, gender, nationality, physical appearance, race, religion, sexual orientation, cultural | Expected Max Toxicity, Toxicity Probability |[Link](https://toxicdegeneration.allenai.org)| Samuel Gehman et al. [RealToxicityPrompts: Evaluating Neural Toxic Degeneration in Language Models](https://arxiv.org/abs/2009.11462).
 2020. arXiv: 2009.11462 [cs.CL].|